Introduction to Local Control and Accountability

 - Communicate and Lead Together.

 The District is currently gathering input from parents, teachers, students and community members to inform the development of the LCAP.
-In addition to scheduled meetings with stakeholder groups, input will again be gathered through a brief online survey.
-The survey will be open and accepting responses until March 31, 2020.
+In addition to scheduled meetings with stakeholder groups, input will be gathered through ThoughtExchange.
+The exchange will remain open until April 30, 2021.

 Thank you for your commitment to the students of Albany Unified School District!